Codemill/django-appcms/README.md

 # django-appcms
-Templatetags for inserting django-cms placeholders in app templates.
-Enables front end editing of content in your apps.
+Django-AppCMS is a extention for django-cms that adds templatetags for inserting django-cms placeholders in app templates.
+It enables front end editing of content in your apps.

 ## Requirements
 django-cms